 I want hue to join me as we go deeeeeeeeep into (and over) the ROYGBIV rainbow to explore the ins and outs of colour.

 Colour is something that is SO important to all of us, no matter what type of art we’re creating.
 From brush lettering, to calligraphy, to watercolour, to chalk, pastel, oil or acrylic – we all need to have a solid understanding of colour theory to get the best out of our work.
 It can truly make or break a piece.
 You can have all the technical skills in the world, but poor colour choices will not do those skills justice.

-So come and join the #palettiquette movement where we are kicking off July with a really fun free challenge.
+So come and join the #palettiquette movement with a really fun free challenge!

 If you’re a complete beginner with no idea about colour theory, GREAT.
 If you’ve dabbled, PERFECT.
 If you’re an expert, EVEN BETTER – come and join the palette party and help others out.
 This is all about stretching our minds, challenging what we know about colour and our preferred mediums, and most importantly having FUN.